SrishtiC99/subscribers-notification-system/README.md

 - [ ] Improve Kafka events calls

 ### Discovery Server
-Spring Eureka server is used for service registry by which the API gateway would discover the network information of other services.
+ - Spring Eureka server is used for service registry by which the API gateway would discover the network information of other services.

 ### API Gateway
-Spring Cloud gateway is used for validating the api requests and directing it to the correct service.
+- Spring Cloud gateway is used for validating the api requests and directing it to the correct service.

 ### Auth Service
-- New User Registration, User Authentication, JWT Token Validation
+- New User Registration, User Authentication, JWT Token Validation, Fetching User details from JWT token

 ### Template Service
 - Create/Delete/Get a Template